Mongolia Opposition Unites to Challenge the Government in Local Elections

-The elections will test the public satisfaction with the government as well as Prime Minister Khurelsukh's rating before he decides whether to run for the presidency in 2021.
+The upcoming elections will serve as a gauge of public satisfaction with the government and also determine Prime Minister Khurelsukh's popularity before he makes a decision about running for the presidency in 2021.

-They are using the narrative that the unrestrained MPP government should be checked and balanced by the opposition at the local level.
-The opposition is promising free public transports in UB and reopening the economy and lift the pandemic restrictions.
+The opposition is emphasizing the need to balance the unrestrained MPP government with opposition influence at the local level.
+The opposition is pledging free public transportation in Ulaanbaatar, reopening the economy, and lifting pandemic restrictions.

-Compared to the legislative election local elections don't attract much attention.
-Voter turnout is usually low as authorities don't require a minimum threshold for the election to be valid.
-Additionally, there is no restriction for running for multiple council seats at the same time.
+In contrast to parliamentary elections, local elections typically don't receive as much attention.
+Voter turnout tends to be low because authorities don't set a minimum threshold for the election to be valid.
+Additionally, there are no restrictions on running for multiple council seats simultaneously.

-15,000+ candidates ran in 2016 for around 7,000 council member seats in different administrative units (UB's 9 districts, 120+ sub-districts, 21 aimags, 330 soums, 1568 bags).
-Each administrative units usually report to its higher ranking governors but power can be divided if the opposition wins.
+In the 2016 elections, over 15,000 candidates vied for approximately 7,000 council member positions in various administrative units, including Ulaanbaatar's 9 districts, over 120 sub-districts, 21 provinces, 330 soums, and 1,568 bags.
+Each administrative unit usually reports to higher-ranking governors, but power can be divided if the opposition wins.

-The main battlegrounds for the local elections will likely be in the swing provinces (e.g. Bayan-Ulgii, Zavkhan, Khovd, Govi-Sumber, Umnogovi and Tuv), some of which have significant mining activities.
-The Ulaanbaatar elections are expected to be the most competitive contest as the winner will nominate the next city mayor.
+The most significant battlegrounds in the local elections are expected to be in the swing provinces, some of which have significant mining activities, such as Bayan-Ulgii, Zavkhan, Khovd, Govi-Sumber, Umnogovi, and Tuv.
+The Ulaanbaatar elections are anticipated to be highly competitive, as the winner will nominate the next city mayor.

-In provinces, it is a mixed bag and no guarantee that MPP would repeat their June landslide win.
+In the provinces, the outcome is uncertain, and there's no guarantee that the MPP will replicate their landslide victory from June.

-For example, Umnogovi (the largest commodity exporter) voters switched from the DP to MPP in 2016.
-It is not clear the ruling party, which commands 20 seats out of 30 in the provincial council, can keep control next month.
+For instance, in Umnogovi, which is the largest commodity exporter, voters shifted from the DP to the MPP in 2016.
+It remains unclear whether the ruling party, which currently holds 20 out of 30 seats in the provincial council, can maintain control next month.

-In Khanbogd soum, where Rio Tinto's copper-gold Oyu Tolgoi mine is located, voters are split between MPP and DP.
+In Khanbogd soum, where the Rio Tinto copper-gold Oyu Tolgoi mine is located, voters are divided between the MPP and DP.

-The election campaign period is 15 days and the less familiar candidates won't likely have that much chance to garner many votes.
-In view of no local COVID transmission, there's no talk of the election delay.
-Politicians and people have also stopped following distancing and mask-wearing.
+The election campaign period spans 15 days, and lesser-known candidates may struggle to garner significant votes.
+Given the absence of local COVID transmission, there's no discussion of delaying the elections.
+Both politicians and the public have largely stopped following social distancing and mask-wearing guidelines.

-For the opposition and the DP, October elections are a chance to come back as voters have become frustrated about increased road traffic and overall economic downturn.
-For MPP, it is a test of whether the party will continue to govern nationally and regionally.
+For the opposition and the DP, the October elections represent an opportunity to regain favor with frustrated voters, who are concerned about increased road traffic and an overall economic downturn.
+For the MPP, it's a test of whether the party can maintain its hold on both national and regional governance.

 Do you think it's more important than ever to help the world audience understands the dizzying political and economic changes occurring in Mongolia today?
 Can you look at local news stories from a global perspective?
 Join the conversation by contributing to Mongolia Weekly - the first-ever weekly newsletter in English offering commentaries and insights into Mongolian politics, elections, policy & regulatory changes and foreign policy trends.